The First 2 Years:

 a 10 week sanctuary for the newly widowed

-That’s why widowhood grief feels so all encompassing.
+That’s why widowhood grief can feel all encompassing.

 We begin slowly to build trust in the space and with each other.
 You will be guided to explore the complexity of your feelings of loss.
 You will be guided to reflect on your needs and explore ways to meet them through thoughtful self care.